 Sticking of powder to spray dryer walls

-Bry-Air has specially developed high performance dehumidifiers for supplying precisely controlled, stable and consistent dehumidified air to the inlet of spray dryers.
-Providing stable and consistent inlet air enables higher performance and output from spray dryers and improves the quality of powder.
-It reduces dependence on operator for a constant adjustment of parameters on account of varying outside environment.
-It also reduces energy bills of heater for heating the inlet air up to the required temperature.
-Dehumidifying the inlet air also increases its temperature, as a result of which the heater has to do less work to heat the air to the required temperature.
+Bry-Air has specially developed high-performance dehumidifiers for supplying controlled and consistent dehumidified air to the inlet point.
+This enables higher performance and output from spray dryers and improves the quality of the powder.
+Moreover, it reduces dependence on the operator for a constant adjustment of parameters on account of varying outside environment.
+It also reduces the energy consumption for heating the inlet air up to the required temperature.
+Dehumidifying the inlet air increases its temperature, as a result of which the heater has to do less work to heat up the air to the required temperature.

 Dehumidification of air helps slurry to dry fast and allows smooth and free flow operations.
 Bry-Air Dehumidifier is recommended for humidity control as it continuously feeds dry air to the chamber, regardless of the ambient conditions, at a very low dew point.
 Bry-Air Desiccant Dehumidifier has successfully achieved the throughput in coffee powder spray drying unit.
 Our range of Dehumidifiers provide optimum drying at low temperatures for all powder.
 It can also be installed during the packaging and storage of powder to increase its shelf life.

 Some Typical Spray Drying Applications